msipe/croaker/README.md

 ####Filters
-Croaker can filter by the type of an element, either namespaces, types or members.
-And it can filter by names.
-In it's name searching Croaker supports Regular Expression searching
+Croaker can filter by the type of an element (namespace, type or member) and/or name.
+Name searching supports Regular Expressions.